Razer Kraken Tournament Edition Review

 Razer Kraken Tournament Edition

 Razer Kraken Tournament Edition headphones are known for being big and round, and the Kraken Tournament Edition doesn’t change that.
-It’s a good-quality pair of over-ear headphones in black or green with black accents.
+It’s a good-quality pair of black or green over-ear headphones with black accents.
 The large, round plastic shells of the earcups are surrounded by solid metal, which is how they connect to the metal headband.
 The headband is pretty flexible and can be adjusted with firm click-stops.
 The metal rings on each earcup allow a small amount of vertical movement so that they fit comfortably.
-The earpads are very big, so they don’t put any pressure on your ears and are made of a nice mix of materials.
+The earpads are very big, so they don’t put any pressure on your ears.
+They are made of a nice mix of materials.

 Connection Options